-You need no dance experience to participate in our classes.
+You need no dance experience to participate in our salsa holidays.

-The following descriptions about level are for choosing the right classes in the dance school.
+The following descriptions about level are for choosing the right classes for our camps.

-Beginner: Is for those, who have never danced before.
+Improver: Is for those, who have danced between 6 months to 1 year.

-Improver: Is for those, who have danced approx. 8 weeks or more.
+Intermediate 1: Is for those, who have danced approx. 1 to 2 years.

-Intermediate: Is for those, who have danced approx. ½ - 1 year.
+Advanced 1: Is for those, who have danced approx. 3 - 4 years.

-Advanced: Is for those, who have danced approx. 1 - 2 years.
+Advanced 2: Is for those, who have danced approx. 4 - 5 years.

-If you're not sure, you can contact us
+If you're not sure about the level, you are welcome to contact us

-We are going to dance a little of these dance styles (you choose which you would like to take): Show salsa/Lady Style for women.
-Salsa Men Style.
-Bachata, Reggaetón, Son, Cha Cha Cha, Rumba and Afro-Cuban dances.
+Besides the Cuban Salsa in all its facets, we are going to dance a little of these dance styles (you choose which you would like to take): Show Salsa/ Lady Style for women, Salsa Men Style, Bachata, Reggaetón, Son, Cha Cha Cha, Rumba and Afro-Cuban dances.

 Son: Is the rootstock in salsa.
 This is where it all comes from.
 Son, where danced all back in the 1940's in Cuba, before it together with mambo, came to the U.S., where it became mixed with other dance styles - and became what we today know as salsa.
 It is an important element to get the right musical appreciation of salsa.
 Besides it gives the opportunity to get the whole body with, so there is movement in the upper body when you dance and not only a lot of footwork.
 Dance should be a whole.
 In the son dance, there are not so many turns as in salsa, but a lot of styling.

 Cha Cha Cha: Is also a Cuban rhythm- and couples dance.
 It is a part of, what you in Cuba call popular dances.
 It was developed in the 1950s and it is danced and played a lot still today.
 It is fun and a little difficult to learn.